swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

   ///   - value: The value to store as raw bytes.
   ///   - offset: The offset in bytes into the buffer pointer's memory to begin
   ///     writing bytes from the value.
 The default is zero.
-  ///   - type: The type of the instance to create.
+  ///   - type: The type of the instance to store.
   ///   - byteOrder: The order in which the bytes will be encoded to the span. mutating func storeBytes<T>(
     of value: T,
     toByteOffset offset: Int = 0,
     as type: T.Type,
     _ byteOrder: ByteOrder
-  ) where T: ConvertibleToRawBytes & BitwiseCopyable & FixedWidthInteger
+  ) where T: ConvertibleToBytes & BitwiseCopyable & FixedWidthInteger

   /// Stores a value's bytes repeatedly into this span's memory.
   ///